MB Teacher Magazine

 Disability is Not a Bad Word

 “Special needs”, “special education”, “exceptionality”, or just “special” are words we in education use and hear a lot, and for good reason.
-They’re entrenched in Manitoba curricular documents, philosophy of in...
+They’re entrenched in Manitoba curricular documents, philosophy of inclusion, and are integral to education funding.
+N...
 Read More...

 Our Union, Our Profession, Our Fight